tylerpaige/green-camp/notes.md

 - After Green RCH sign, Green Camp should only be referred to as Green RCH.
 ---
 ## So, what's this actually about to you?
-1. All-too-common process of reaching for goals, only to be barred access, and to navigate restrictions and obstacles.
+(in order)
+1. Speculations/expectations and realization
-2. Explorations of past/present/future and their overlaps.
-This is a carryover from the initial thoughts going into the Green Camp/Ringwood videos, but my hope is to decipher what role the past actually has in the present.
-To understand the logic of nostalgia and its impact on future visions.
-On a similar note, I am thinking about how cyclical it all is, and still predictable, even though we keep telling ourselves to "learn from history's mistakes"
+2. Explorations of history(memory)/present/future and their overlaps.
+Deciphering what role the past plays in the present, *deciphering the logic of nostalgia and its impact on future visions*.
+Thinking about the inevitable cyclical nature of things while we maintain "learn from history's mistakes". [all of this is a carryover from the initial Green Camp and Ringwood videos]
-3. Speculation/expectations and eventual realization
+3. Losing (time, history, memory, orientation)
+4. All-too-common process of reaching for goals, only to be barred access, and to navigate restrictions and obstacles → _eventual admit of defeat_
+5. (and only fourth) Speculation about relations between the prison industrial complex and the education industrial complex

 ## Asher
 - Narrative doesn't start with a hook.
 It's not really an introduction.
 It doesn't say anything about the hunt.